-Min He is a 2X HMMA-Nominated composer, songwriter, and pianist based in Los Angeles, California.
+Min He is a two-time HMMA-nominated composer, songwriter, and pianist based in Los Angeles, California.
 She has been involved in the production of over 100 English- and Chinese-language scoring projects creating not only commercial music for film, television, and video games, but also composing concert music and writing songs.
 A native from the northwest of China, she draws from a background of rich, eclectic ethnic sensibilities from her world travels, traditional orchestral music, and tasteful modular electronics to produce music that has been described as “Truly beautiful and innovative.”

-Min is a long-time collaborator with composer and 3X Grammy-Nominated eminent electronic musician Rupert Parkes, also known as Photek.
+Min is a long-time collaborator with composer and three-time Grammy-nominated eminent electronic musician Rupert Parkes, also known as Photek.
 She has composed additional music with him on a number of projects including the Emmy-nominated TV Show How to Get Away With Murder, which starred Oscar-winning actress Viola Davis; the TV Show Station 19, a Grey’s Anatomy spinoff; the Netflix Original Series Into the Night; and the Sony film Life in a Year; the Millennium film The Protégé, which directed by Martin Campbell, starring Maggie Q, Samuel L Jackson, Michael Keaton; to name only a few.

 Min is also highly sought-after as an orchestrator and pianist.
 Her piano performance can be heard on the score for the Oscar-nominated film Better Days, as well as on many of her own projects.
 She was an orchestrator for Hayao Miyazaki’s Classic Animation Music Concert featuring the music of Joe Hisaishi, which went on tour and has been performed in more than 100 cities in China.